Knight-League/thanos/README.md

 # thanos
 an almighty framework

-nothing is ture, everything is permitted
+nothing is true, everything is permitted